One SEO professional asked John Mueller about obsolete content on a website.

 Their question was: I have a website for games.
 After a certain time, the game might shut down.

-Should they delete non-existing games or should they keep them in an archive?
+Should they delete non-existing games content or should they keep them in an archive?

 What’s the best option so they don’t get any penalty?